-Humans have a weak, faint resemblance and representation to God right now but, according to the New Testament, this will give place to a fuller and more complete likeness of God in the future.
+Humans have a pale, faint resemblance and representation to God right now, but, according to the New Testament, this will give place to a fuller and more complete likeness of God in the future.
 Patience, we’ll get to it.

-This short expose about likeness is just a short introduction to this fascinating subject.
+This short expose about likeness is just a brief introduction to this fascinating subject.
 Next week we’ll elaborate on the term image.

 This blog post is an excerpt from chapter 1.2 of the book Origin of Humankind

 I suggest you go to UnlockBibleMeaning.com and take a look at Genesis 1:26.
 Switch to Strong’s and click on 1823 to the right of likeness.
 Then, at the bottom of the annotation, that will display on the right, mouseover the bottom of the annotation and click on Hebrew Concordance for H1823.